skrusty/AsterNET.ARI/README.md

 AsterNET.ARI is an incubation project and addition to the AsterNET framework for .NET.
 It allows you to develop against Stasis ARI for Asterisk using the .NET framework.

 ### Current Development
-we'll soon be ready to move from Alpha to Beta!
+We'll soon be ready to move from Alpha to Beta!
 So, what's in and working: -
-* Code Gen for Stasis ARI Events
+* Support for ARI Events
+* Support for ARI Actions
-* Code Gen for Stasis ARI Models
+* Support for ARI Models
-* Stasis Events
 * Events hooked up and deserialized to objects
-* ARI Actions
 * Compatible up to Asterisk 12.5 (13 coming soon)